 Controlling solar radiation: when treated with Certincoat®, glass window surfaces limit the thermal exchange between the interior and exterior due to a better reflection of solar radiation.
 The temperature inside the building is more stable and energy costs are reduced by 30%.

 Enhancing the efficiency of double-glazed windows: the Siliporite® molecular sieves are used in the aluminum frames placed between the two window panes in order to “capture” the condensation.
 This technology keeps the air in the double-glazing perfectly dry.
 As a result, insulation efficiency is increased, and the quality of the window is extended several years.

-For the thermal and sound insulation of walls, the Arkema group provides Forane®, an expansion agent for rigid polyurethane foams, the most widely used in the market.
+Forane® expansion agents for rigid polyurethane or polystyrene foam, the most widely used in the market.
 The new generation Forane® is based on hydrofluorolefins (HFOs) and has no impact on global warming.

 Coatex, a subsidiary of the Arkema group, constantly innovates in order to develop higher performance materials, which are less costly and which consume less energy.
 Its range of Ethacryl™ dispersants and water-reducing agents for cement and plaster reduce the consumption of water and raw materials.
 As a result, energy costs and the carbon footprint for manufacturers are reduced.